Child & Family Services

 Nicollet County Children’s Services works within state and federal guidelines and mandates to protect the children of Nicollet County from abuse and neglect.
 Children’s Services staff provides services to families who are having a difficult time parenting their children.
 These services include assessment of the current situation and case management, if necessary.
 Social Services staff will coordinate necessary programs and services relevant to the safety, permanency, and well-being of children.

 Children’s Mental Health

-Services can be designed to improve your child's behavior and functioning within the family, school and community.
+Services are designed to improve your child’s well-being, behavior, and functioning within the family, school and community.
 There are a variety of community services available.
-They may include in-home people who will help you with your child’s behaviors, provide individual and/or family counseling and parenting education.
-Other Services may be used depending on your child's specific needs.
+These services may include in-home supports that will help you with your child’s behaviors, individual and/or family counseling and parenting education.
+Other services may be recommended depending on your child’s specific needs.

 Child Welfare Services

 Child Welfare Services are offered in the areas of service that include:

 Nicollet County Social Services contributes towards the funding of social work positions in Nicollet and St.Peter school districts.
 These positions support and nurture the children and families in each of the school districts.
 These school social workers have a close working relationship with the children and family unit / social services which contributes to the safety, permanency, and well-being of children in Nicollet County.